cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ### 3. 'Sign up and sign in' on custom domain

-Similar journey to option 2 however the Azure domain can be customised so that a SEPA subdomain (e.g. login.sepa.org.uk) can be pointed to the Azure tenant.
+Similar journey to option 2 however the Azure domain can be customised so that a SEPA sub-domain (e.g. login.sepa.org.uk) can be pointed to the Azure tenant.
 This would create a more consistent user journey.

 [How can we improve Azure AD - customer-owned domains](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/15334317-customer-owned-domains)

 #### Positive
 * Consistent user journey is maintained - ui can be styled, user doesn't see any change in URL
-* The subdomain could be a central login point for all SEPA services requiring authentication.
+* The sub-domain could be a central login point for all SEPA services requiring authentication.
 * User's browser is able to apply user's stored SEPA login details whereas using a MS url this wouldn't be possible.

 #### Negative